-> GSA Graduate Benjamin Peel wrote Not A Game for Girls which is currently being produced at GSA and performed by 2nd year BA Actors.
+GSA Graduate Benjamin Peel wrote Not A Game for Girls which was recently produced at GSA and performed by 2nd year BA Actors.
 He explains how training in Stage Management lead him to become a writer.

 Can you explain your current role within the theatre industry Having trained in Theatre Production I am now a writer